-Following the conclusion of the item the Chairman adjourned the meeting for 10 minutes, during which time Councillor Hunt left the meeting and was able to return to the meeting before the start of the next agenda item.
+Following the conclusion of the item the Chairman adjourned the meeting for 10 minutes.

 10. ERECTION OF TWO TEMPORARY MOBILE CLASSROOMS FOR A TEMPORARY PERIOD OF FIVE YEARS UNTIL 31 AUGUST 2022 AND ASSOCIATED WORKS INCLUDING RELOCATION OF EXISTING SHED